 [Every Friday, I post a “toddler date” idea for something fun and simple to do with your toddler.
-The big picture ideas apply to any locale, but the specific examples will be for the Eastside of Seattle.
+My general rules are: The big picture ideas apply to any locale, but the specific examples will be for the Eastside of Seattle.
 But for this idea, I honestly don’t know if this is a Seattle area thing or whether parks departments across the country do it.
 Please comment if these exist in your area!!)

 Indoor playgrounds (also called Open Gym, or Toddler Play Time, or… ) are held at almost all community centers, from September through May.
 They are open play sessions, where you can drop in anytime during the session, and you can leave whenever your child is tired.
 They’re a great opportunity for rambunctious, loud, energy-burning large-motor play on cold, wet days.